jprussoibanez/CodeReviewParityNumbers/README.md

 ## Getting Started

-This is a simple console app that calculates the parity number for a given sequence of numbers.
+This is a simple console app that calculates the parity for a given number sequence.

 ### Prerequisites